JimTravisGoog/bigquery-reverse-geolocation/README.md

  ![BQ schema](images/geo_bq-schema-6.png "BQ schema")

-4. In the BigQuery web UI, click <strong>Compose Query</strong>.
+4.In the BigQuery web UI, click <strong>Compose Query</strong>.

-5. Try entering  some of the following queries  in the new query text box :
+5.Try entering  some of the following queries  in the new query text box :

 Average speed by Zipcode